JeraldStephenson/project-infect/project-infect/Dev Notes.md

 #  Dev Notes

 Latest Progress:
+       added feature to only allow players to play off of their infected nodes and only during their turn.
+No more bug with spreading un-infected.

 Next planned steps:

-    need to set up player turns, only allow players to make moves on their turn

-    restrict players to only be able to click on their color/zombieVirus strains
-        - can add this feature as guard checks within our rotate function need to prevent clicking on grey/non-infected nodes - this will prevent players from wasting their turn as well as the potential of 'spreading' non-infected nodes on infected nodes (making colored/infected nodes back to grey/non-infected)
+   add logic for ending / winning game